JJWallis/stats-preview-card-component/README.md

 }
 ```

-The blending of a background image with its fallback colour in case the image becomes unavailable, provides a really nice effect on top of the original asset and can help it 'blend' into the design created for the project.
-Here I used the `multiply` value to darken the asset, which looked much closer to the design and enabled it to fit in with the very dark blue background colour.
+The blending of a background image with its fallback colour in case the image becomes unavailable, provides a really nice effect on top of the original asset and can help it 'blend' into the original design.
+Here I used the `multiply` value to darken the asset and enable it to fit in with the very dark blue background colour.

 ```css
 .wrapper {